 Many people call Door County the Cape Cod of the Midwest, and that's no less true in winter, when snow covers the picturesque northeast Wisconsin peninsula.
 Shops, galleries and inns stay open for visitors who come for cozy shopping and peaceful walks along frozen Lake Michigan beaches.
 Sleigh rides, trolley tours and wine tastings round out a romantic weekend.
 More information: Door County Visitors Bureau

-The opening of the Lauritzen Gardens' $21 million conservatory in 2014 provides just one more way to ward off winter's chill in Omaha.
+The opening of the Lauritzen Gardens' $21 million conservatory provided just one more way to ward off winter's chill in Omaha.
 At the Marjorie K. Daugherty Conservatory, take in the Tropical House, Temperate House and seasonal displays.
 Then head to the Henry Doorly Zoo , where you can stay toasty in the Desert Dome, explore a rainforest at the indoor Lied Jungle or see colorful creatures at the aquarium.
 Omaha's excellent museums include the Durham Museum , with exhibits on history and science, and the Joslyn Art Museum , which wows with gorgeous Art Deco architecture and an 11,000-piece permanent collection.
 Shop and dine at downtown's charming Old Market area.
 More information: visitomaha.com

 In the Black Hills, snowmobiles zip through landscapes so jaw-dropping you'd swear you were in one of the great western national parks.
 Terry Peak is the Midwest's highest downhill ski area, but there are plenty of zippy hills for beginners, too.
 Or, just head to the woods with a pair of rented cross-country skis, and swoosh through the snow-covered pines.